OKC school district approves the use of medical marijuana

 OKLAHOMA CITY (AP) — Students in the Oklahoma City school district with medical conditions that require cannabis are now permitted to use the drug at school.

-The Oklahoman reports the Oklahoma City Public Schools board voted to approve the policy Monday night.
+The Oklahoma City Public Schools board voted to approve the policy Monday night, The Oklahoman reported .
 The district will provide a place for a guardian to administer medical marijuana to students at school.

 The policy also states that the caregiver would be responsible for delivering the cannabis to the qualifying students and removing it from the premises after consumption.